Mixing induced by Faraday surface waves: Numerical Framework

 As mentioned in \S\ref{section:surface:experiments}, in the experiments the linear damping rates, \(\gamma_\surf\), were measured by tracking wave amplitude peaks during the attenuation phase and fitting them to an exponential function.
-These measurements were corroborated by the evolution of mechanical energy, as described in \S\ref{section:surface:validation:growth}.
-Overall, the linear damping rates seem to be independent of the forcing term (Figure~\ref{Figure12:Decay}a).
+As done in \S\ref{section:validation:growth} for the growth rates, measured damping rates were corroborated from the evolution of mechanical energy, which decays at twice the rate \(2\gamma_\surf\).

-Simulations yield an average value of \(\gamma_\surf = 0.05~\unit{\per\second}\), in good agreement with experimental results.
-However, a closer look suggests a non-linear damping behaviour (Figure~\ref{Figure12:Decay}b).
-For small amplitudes, amplitudes decay exponentially with \(\gamma_\surf = 0.023~\unit{\per\second}\) consistent with a linear damping term.
-However, at larger amplitudes, instead of the exponential decay, amplitudes seem to follow the expression for a Duffing oscillator in free decay
+Figure~\ref{Figure10:Decay}a shows the average damping rate over the attenuation phase, \(\gamma_\surf \approx 0.05~\unit{\per\second}\), nearly independent of the forcing.
+This average over-estimates the linear damping, however, because the decay proceeds in two distinct regimes (Figure~\ref{Figure10:Decay}b).
+At large amplitudes, typical of early attenuation, the decay follows a Duffing free-decay envelope (see Appendix~\ref{appendixB:mathieu:cubic2}):

-where \(A_\steady\) indicates the wave amplitude at the beginning of the attenuation phase and \(\gamma'_\surf\) the corresponding damping rate.
+where \(A_\steady\) is the wave amplitude at the onset of attenuation, \(\beta\) the effective nonlinear damping rate, and $\gamma'_\surf$ the cubic damping coefficient.
+This behaviour is expected given the strongly nonlinear state of the wave at the onset of attenuation, and is confirmed by both experiments and DNS; DNS results are less scattered owing to the absence of mechanical noise.
+At smaller amplitudes, the decay transitions to an exponential with rate \(\gamma_\surf = 0.023~\unit{\per\second}\), consistent with a linear damping term.
+The larger value in panel~(a) is thus an averaging artifact, not a discrepancy between the experiments and the DNS.

-It is also interesting to compare our measurements with theoretical predictions for small-amplitude waves, as detailed in \cite{Cavelier_2022}.
-According to the analysis by \cite{Keulegan1959} and \cite{Miles1967}, the damping in a tank filled with a fluid of kinematic viscosity \(\nu\) has different sources: viscous losses in the bulk flow, losses close to the solid walls, contact line dynamics, and damping at interface between two fluids.
-For this configuration, the dominant contribution to the damping coefficient comes from viscous dissipation at the front and back walls,
+For small-amplitude waves, the classical analysis of \cite{Keulegan1959} and \cite{Miles1967}, as detailed in \cite{Cavelier_2022}, identifies several sources of damping: viscous losses in the bulk, losses near the solid walls, contact-line dynamics, and damping at the liquid--liquid interface.
+For this configuration, viscous dissipation at the front and back walls dominates, with all remaining contributions at least one order of magnitude smaller,